 - Now add croutons, black pepper, cayenne pepper, chili powder, thyme, onion, carrot and garlic.
 Pulse until the mixture is of a fine texture, but not pureed.
 Combine the veggie/bread crumb mixture, ground sirloin, and ground chuck.
 Add the egg and combine thoroughly, but avoid squeezing and working the meat too much.

 - Pack this mixture into a 10-inch loaf pan to mold the shape of the meatloaf.
 Onto a parchment paper-lined baking sheet, turn the meatloaf out of the pan onto the center of the tray.
-Grab a silicon basting brush and generously apply 1/2 bottle of Texas Tang BBQ Sauce to meatloaf.
+Grab a silicon basting brush and generously apply 1/2 bottle of Texas Tang BBQ or Candy Jalapeno BBQ Sauce to meatloaf.

 - Insert a temperature probe at a 45 degree angle into the top of the meatloaf.
 We like to use a BlueDot Wireless from Thermoworks.